E-Brown96/E-Brown96/README.md

 - 🪙 A crypto market predictor, where I worked as part of a team of 4 to develop a model that could predict the crypto market 👉 [see here](https://github.com/E-Brown96/crypto_market_assistant) 👈
 - 📲 The frontend for the crypto market predictor, which I developed for the crypto market predictor 👉 [see here](https://github.com/E-Brown96/crypto_assist_UI) 👈
 - 🎖️ A kaggle competition predicting house sale prices using advanced regression techniques 👉 [see here](https://github.com/E-Brown96/data-houses-kaggle-competition) 👈

+<h4 align="left">🌎 Web Dev Projects</h4>

+- 🚀 My coding journey started in 2022 as I taught myself basic web development with HTML5, CSS and Javascript using codecademy (All repos between Jan 2022 - July 2022).

+- 🌎 The culmination of this can be seen on my web dev porfolio web page, it summarises the projects I completed following the codecademy programme and can be found here: <a href="https://e-brown96.github.io/Portfolio-Website/" target="_blank">my portfolio website</a>, the code for this web page is here: 👉 [see here](https://github.com/E-Brown96/Portfolio-Website) 👈

 <h4 align="left">💻 Personal Projects</h4>